kaxil/airflowctl/README.md

 ## Quickstart

-To initialize a new Airflow project with the latest airflow version, build a venv and run:
+To initialize a new Airflow project with the latest airflow version, build a Virtual environment and run the project, run the following command:

 ```shell
 airflowctl init my_airflow_project --build-start
 ```

+This will start Airflow and display the logs in the terminal.
+You can access the Airflow UI at http://localhost:8080.
+To stop Airflow, press `Ctrl+C`.

 ## Usage